 Always respect the load limits of the vehicle.
 Overloading the vehicle can over-stress the components and cause failure.

 Carrying Loads

-The load limit of the vehicle including the weight of operator, passenger, cargo, accessories and trailer towing hitch weight: 1686 lb.
-(765 kg)
+The load limit of the vehicle including the weight of operator, passenger, cargo box load (including towing hitch weight), accessories: 1509 lb.
+(685 kg)

 Following is an example of suitable total vehicle load distribution: